MilosBC/odin-landing-page/README.md

 ***

 Special thanks to Tirachard Kumtanom, ThisIsEngineering, MART PRODUCTION, Karolina Grabowska, and Artem Podrez for providing the images that were used on this landing page.
+You can find all of their work on https://www.pexels.com/.